RamMichaeli17/Community/README.md

 This project was developed fully in Java language, using Spring Boot framework. <br>
 In this project we implemented a system that manages users and offers a wide variety of functionalities.
 The user is offered not only the basic CRUD functionality, but rather get data about users using complex queries and conditions.<br>

-RESTful representations were also implemented using HATEOAS library, Async programming was also used in this project by using CompletableFuture class, and data was fetched from various APIs and mapped into POJOs using both RestTemplate and ObjectMapper.
+Throughout the whole project, RESTful representations were also implemented using HATEOAS library, Async programming was also used in this project by using CompletableFuture class, and data was fetched from 3 different API resources and mapped into POJOs using both RestTemplate and ObjectMapper.

 In this project, one can create, get, edit and delete users, cell phone companies and/or perform manipulations with the data stored in the database.